My Morning Health Elixir

 - Black Pepper (organic) – couple of pinches – This seemingly tame condiment can work some magic!
 It assists in turmeric absorption and efficacy while also boosting metabolism.
 You can get this at any grocery store.
 It’s most effective when you get the kernels that need to be freshly ground, which makes the nutrients more potent.

-- Baking Soda (natural, not synthetic) – ½ TSP – this helps regulate the body’s ph and there are countless anecdotal stories and evidence on baking soda’s ability to annihilate everything from caner and tumors to the basic common cold & flu.
-I ingest it daily and when I’m feel like I’m coming down with something, I take a little more throughout the day.
-Bob’s Red Mill has some great baking soda carved from a mountain by Paul Bunyon’s great great grandson
+- Baking Soda (natural, not synthetic) – ½ TSP – this helps regulate the body’s ph and there are countless anecdotal stories and evidence on baking soda’s ability to annihilate everything from cancer and tumors to the basic common cold & flu.
+I ingest it daily and when I feel like I’m coming down with something, I take a little more throughout the day.
+Bob’s Red Mill has some great baking soda carved from a mountain by Paul Bunyon’s great great grandson.

-- Vitamin C (naturally soured, not synthetic) – ½ TSP – Most standalone vitamin C products in the marketplace as well as combo vitamin C in multivitamins, ESPECIALLY “Emergen-C”, are made synthetically and essentially useless garbage.
+- Vitamin C (naturally sourced, not synthetic) – ½ TSP – Most standalone vitamin C products in the marketplace as well as combo vitamin C in multivitamins, ESPECIALLY “Emergen-C”, are made synthetically and essentially useless garbage.
 Your body struggles to absorb it and most is excreted, which also puts strain on your liver and kidneys.
 So when taking Vitamin C, it’s important to take it from a natural source.
 It will boost immune function and help reduce cortisol when combined with potassium which will ease adrenal fatigue.
 You can use a couple of freshly squeezed oranges, or opt for a powdered form supplement such as the one by Healthforce Nutritionals.
 I usually hop on and off of this one every couple of weeks or rotate based on stress levels and immune function necessity (in conjunction with Cream of Tartar).
 Other good natural sources of Vitamin C: Acerola Berry and Amla Berry – you can get both in powdered form.

 - Cream of Tartar – ¼ TSP – when combined with Vitamin C, the potassium in Cream of Tartar will help lower cortisol levels and reduce stress on the adrenals.
 Most people in our modern society suffer from adrenal fatigue, which can cause a myriad of symptoms, which then become misdiagnosed as all sorts of other absurd “conditions”.
 I also hop on and off of this one every couple of weeks or rotate based on stress levels (in conjunction with Vitamin C).
 Spicely has a good, clean version of Cream of Tartar